ggraca/belts/README.md

 Belts is a data-oriented game engine for the ruby programming language, heavily inspired by Ruby on Rails and Unity's DOTS.

-In data-oriented game development, components hold data and systems hold game logic.
-Belts takes advantage of this to make code more descriptive and allow plugins to hook into the main loop, enabling or disabling features depending as needed.
+In data-oriented game development, components hold data and systems execute game logic.
+Belts takes advantage of this to make code more descriptive and allow plugins to hook into the main loop, enabling or disabling features based on the developers' needs.

-Belts is designed to be easy to pick up and get something shipped, ideal for hackathons and low demanding games.
+Belts is designed to be easy to pick up and get something out there, ideal for hackathons and low demanding games.
 While performance improvements are welcome, the bulk of the features in the pipeline aim to target developer happiness (scaffolding, testing, plugin support, etc.)

 # Getting Started
 ## Install